GaloisInc/mctrace/README.md

 ------------------------------

 The development environment setup and build processes are automated.
-The build process requires Ubuntu 20.04.
+System requirements for building mctrace are as follows:

+* OS: Ubuntu 20.04, 64-bit
+* Disk: 100 GB
+* RAM: 16 GB

 To perform a one-time setup of the development environment including the installation of LLVM, cross compilers, and other required tools, run the development setup script:

 ```
 ./dev_setup.sh